Celebrate International Women’s Day 2021 with these inspiring accounts of female leadership

-Aged 24, Hannah, working in her new role for a management Consulting Firm having graduated the year before, went on holiday to Morzine to go skiing.
+Aged 24, Hannah, working in her new role for a Management Consulting Firm having graduated the year before, went on holiday to Morzine to go skiing.
 Now living independently in London, she came to us the night before and I dropped her at Heathrow Airport.
-3 days later at 5.30am, I got that dreaded call that no mother wants to hear.
-“This is Geneva Hospital, we have your daughter, she was brought in my ambulance and police.
+3 days later at 5.30 am, I got that dreaded call that no mother wants to hear.
+“This is Geneva Hospital, we have your daughter, she was brought in by ambulance and police.
 She has been raped.”

 So, my hero is my daughter, she never became a victim and she fought for it and returned us all to happiness.

 When I think of outstanding female leaders that have significantly impacted my life, the one lady that comes to mind is Christine Middlemiss, who is now in the Cabinet Office and is Chief Veterinary Officer for the UK.
 I worked for Christine in 2010 in the DEFRA Animal Health Agency.

 Christine asked me to work in her department in a project role, to implement change in the business.
 The leadership qualities that Christine had, meant I learnt to communicate the effects of change at an outstanding level to stakeholders in the organisation.
 A complex project could involve multi stakeholders across UK government, so it was never simple.